awsdocs/aws-freertos-docs/doc_source/device-tester-for-freertos-ug.md

 #### Where Do I Look?<a name="where-to-look"></a>

-Start by looking in the `results.xml` file in the `/results/<uuid>` directory\.
+Start by looking in the `AFQ_Report.xml` file in the `/results/<uuid>` directory\.
 This file contains all of the test cases that were run and error snippets for each failure\.
 To get all of the execution logs, look under `/results/<uuid>/<test-case-id>.log` for each test group\.

 #### Parsing Errors<a name="parse-error"></a>